Whipple Dam State Park: History

 The land on which Whipple Dam State Park is located was purchased from the Iroquois Confederation in 1754 by the Proprietary Government of Pennsylvania.
 Eventually the Monroe Iron Works was built on the land and the production of charcoal took place, as well as the mining of iron ore.
 Remnants of the iron mines can be seen today at the park.

 The demand for lumber reached northern Huntingdon County in the 1860s.
 The old-growth forests of white pine and hemlock were harvested from the mountains.
 Osgood M. Whipple purchased a large tract of land on which he built a sawmill that was powered by the waters of the lake formed by the dam he also constructed.
-Mr. Whipple left the lumber business in 1897, but the lake remained and has been used for recreation ever since (and is today known as Whipple Lake).
-The state of Pennsylvania purchased the land on January 15, 1904, from the Linden Hall Lumber Company, which was owned by William Whitmer and his sons.
-The dam was rebuilt in 1928 by the Pennsylvania Bureau of Forestry, a forerunner of the Pennsylvania Department of Conservation and Natural Resources.
-The land was used recreationally by the 1920s.
-A camp for Boy Scouts, Girl Scouts, and Campfire Girls was built on the north side of the lake in 1928 and was used until 1941.
+Mr. Whipple left the lumber business in 1897, but the dam known as Whipple's Dam remained and was used by locals for recreation.

+The dam was rebuilt in 1928 by the Department of Forests and Waters, a forerunner of the Pennsylvania Department of Conservation and Natural Resources.
+A camp for Boy Scouts, Girl Scouts, and Campfire Girls was built on the north side of the lake in 1928 and used until 1941.

-The Great Depression of the 1930s was a boom time for the construction of state park facilities all over Pennsylvania and Whipple Dam was no exception.
-Unemployed young men were put to work by the Civilian Conservation Corps and cleared streams of brush, planted many acres of trees in a reforestation effort, built bridges on state roads and cleared roads through the forests for fire prevention.
-The CCC also built the facilities that are still in use today at Whipple Dam State Park.
-In 1935, they dismantled the 1928 dam and built a new one.
-They also built pavilions, restrooms, roads and the beach.
+The New Deal enacted during the Great Depression led to a boom in construction of state park facilities in Pennsylvania and Whipple Dam was no exception.
+Unemployed young men were hired by the Civilian Conservation Corps to clear streams of brush, plant many acres of trees in a reforestation effort, build bridges on state roads, and clear roads through the forests for fire prevention.
+The CCC built many facilities that are still in use today including pavilions, restrooms, roads and the beach.
+They also dismantled the 1928 dam and constructed a new dam and bridge in 1935.
 Their work was placed on the National Register of Historic Places in 1987.